clstrfcuk/wp-content/plugins/coming-soon/README.txt

 4. Design Page

 == Changelog ==
+= 5.0.15 =
+* Changed text on credit and added and tweaked inline optin for free bg images.

+= 5.0.14 =
+* Fixed a PHP 7 compatibility warning

+= 5.0.12 =
+* Added Review Request

+= 5.0.11 =
+* Removed blog feed from sidebar and change out images

 = 5.0.10 =
 * Added the ability to make the bg image stay contained within the browser window.